SteveAtSentosa/tcn-recruiting/README.md

 `Summary`
 * Country: Brazil
-* Mid Level Engineer, with 2 years Dev ops experience
+* Experiened Engineer, with 2+ years Dev ops experience, and lots of IT infrastructure work
 * Designed, implemented, and managing dev and production deployment environments for one of Brazil's largest Banks
 * AWS/Terraform experience
 * English is reasonable, but not great